s0rta/revengate-new/roadmap.md

 - [ ] F-Droid [Reproducible Builds](https://f-droid.org/docs/Reproducible_Builds/)
 - [ ] potion of absinthe
 - [ ] Salapou can steal your items
+- [ ] redo tabulator as a Godot Ressource
+- [ ] flatten the board-area node sub-tree

 Performance:
 - [ ] cache stats modifiers for the whole turn (with inval on mods changing events)